share-secrets-safely/cli/README.md

    * Thanks to *GPG* each user is identified separately through their public key
  * **automation and scripting is easy**
    * storing structured secrets is as easy as making them available in shell scripts
-   * common operations like substituting secrets into a file are are natively supported
+   * common operations like substituting secrets into a file are natively supported
    * proper program exit codes make error handling easy
  * **user management**
    * support small and large teams, as well as multiple teams, with ease